oboukli/tromino-puzzle/README.md

 The realization of the recursive solution was such a beautiful epiphany to the developer.

-## Command line app
+## Command-line app

-The command line app is supported on Linux, macOS, and Windows.
+The command-line app is supported on Linux, macOS, and Windows.
 See the [_Desktop app_](#desktop-app) section for build instruction.

 ### Virtual terminal mode